 Flour.
 For pastry, plain or all purpose flour is better as no raising agent is needed.
 You can either use white flour, or try using half white and half wholemeal flour.
 Wholemeal flour is naturally higher in both fibre, and vitamins.
 You can also make flour with ground oats - see this recipe for healthy pastry which uses gluten free oats and is also dairy free.

 Olive oil.
-I've used extra virgin olive oil for this pastry, which is a little more expensive, but less processed.
+I've used extra virgin olive oil for this vegan pastry, which is a little more expensive, but less processed.
 Olive oil has been proven to be healthy, and is a rich source of antioxidants (read more here about the proven health benefits of olive oil.)

 How to make dairy free pastry